extremeshok/clamav-unofficial-sigs/README.md

   if the original signature is either modified or removed from the third-party signature database

 --check-clamav 	 If ClamD status check is enabled and the socket path is correctly specifiedthen test to see if clamd is running or not

 --upgrade 	 Upgrades this script and master.conf to the latest available version

 --install-all 	 Install and generate the cron, logroate and man files, autodetects the values based on your config files

 --install-cron 	 Install and generate the cron file, autodetects the values based on your config files

 --install-logrotate 	 Install and generate the logrotate file, autodetects the values based on your config files

 --install-man 	 Install and generate the man file, autodetects the values based on your config files

 --remove-script 	 Remove the clamav-unofficial-sigs script and all of its associated files and databases from the system

 ## Change Log
 ### Version 7.2 ( XX December 2020 : Under Development)
+ - Database rating downgrades are now supported, eg, changing from HIGH to LOW will remove the HIGH and MEDIUM rated databases.
+ - Disabled datbaases are automatically removed
  - Added Malware.expert databases (non-free)
  - Reworked securiteinfo premium databases (non-free)
  - Added malwarepatrol_db to specifiy the extact database name (default: malwarepatrol.db)